“Oh my God, I just don’t understand how you possibly find time to write!”

 “Worth every penny!”
 He emailed me back within five minutes.
 “You are a miracle worker.”

-Here’s to all my professional editing clients being that happy in the new year.
+Here’s to all my professional editing clients being that happy.
+Always.

 p.s.
 You are welcome to contact me if you are a serious writer looking for a professional editor.
-I can refer you to some good ones.
+I may be able to work with you or, more likely, I can refer you to some good editors who charge less than I do.
 I am not currently accepting new clients.

 Published: January 3, 2014